-4.7 Priority queues and various types of heaps
+5.7 Priority queues and various types of heaps

 If we concentrate on the operations set(), min() and delete(), subject to the extra condition that the only item we ever delete will be the one just identified as the minimum one in our set, then the data structure we have is known as a priority queue.
-As the name says, this data structure is useful to keep track of a dynamic set of "clients" (e.g. operating system processes), each keyed with its priority, and have the highest-priority one always be promoted to the front of the queue, regardless of when it joined.
+As the name says, this data structure is useful to keep track of a dynamic set of "clients" (e.g. operating system processes, or graph edges), each keyed with its priority, and have the highest-priority one always be promoted to the front of the queue, regardless of when it joined.
 Another operation that this structure must support is the "promotion" of an item to a more favourable position in the queue, which is equivalent to rewriting the key of the item.

 '''

 ADT PriorityQueue {

 void insert(Item x);

+1

 // BEHAVIOUR: add item <x> to the queue.

+2

+3

 Item first(); // equivalent to min()

 // BEHAVIOUR: return the item with the smallest key (without

+5

 // removing it from the queue).

+6

+7

 Item extractMin(); // equivalent to delete(), with restriction

+8

 // BEHAVIOUR: return the item with the smallest key and remove it

+9

 // from the queue.

+10

+11

-void decreaseKey(Key old, Key new);
+void decreaseKey(Item x, Key new);

+12

-// PRECONDITION: new < old
+// PRECONDITION: new < x.key

+13

-// PRECONDITION: an item with key <old> is already in the queue.
+// PRECONDITION: Item <x> is already in the queue.

+14

+// POSTCONDITION: x.key == new

+15

-// BEHAVIOUR: change, from <old> to <new>, the key of the item identified
+// BEHAVIOUR: change the key of the designated item to the designated

-// by key old, thereby increasing its priority.
+// value, thereby increasing the item's priority (while of course

+17

+// preserving the invariants of the data structure).

+18

 }

+19

+20

 class Item {

+21

 // A total order is defined on the keys.

+22

+23

 Key k;

 Payload p;

-}
+24

+25

 '''